Stainless Steel Microvials - 2 ml

 Our Stainless Steel Microvials have the same physical dimensions and weight as standard 2 ml polypropylene microvials.
 They can be sealed with either polyethylene flange caps, silicone rubber stopper caps1 or crimped 13 mm OD septa caps.

-1 NOTE: When beadbeating dry or hard frozen samples using steel beads Silicone Rubber Caps, specially shaped to seal our s.s. microvials, should be used.
-Flange caps can fail under these milling conditions.
+1 NOTE: When beadbeating dry or hard frozen samples using steel beads specially shaped Silicone Rubber Stoppers should be used to seal the stainless steel microvials.
+The flange caps, which come with s.s.microvials, can fail under these harsh bead milling conditions.
 Scroll down for more information on Silicone Rubber Caps.

 Other Info :